railwayapp/templates/examples/expressjs/README.md

 ## 📝 Notes

-The server started simply returns the current time in the database.
-The SQL query is located in `src/index.js`.
+The server started simply returns a `Hello: "World"` payload in JSON.
+The server code is located in `src/index.js`.